rmunroe/appian-spear-power-tools/README.md

 # Introduction

 This plugin is the results of over a decade of experience working in the Appian Expression language.
-While the Expression language is extremely powerful and capable as-is, there are some edge cases that "power users" Appian Designers may run into that require some sophisticated Expression rules to overcome.
-We have taken some of these sophisticated Expression rules and reimplemented them as a plugin for ease of use and speed, both in execution as well as time-to-market.
+While the Expression language is extremely powerful and capable as-is, there are some edge cases that "power user" Appian Designers may run into that require some sophisticated Expression rules to overcome.
+We have taken some of these sophisticated Expression rules and reimplemented them as a plugin for ease of use and speed, both in execution and time-to-market.

 ## Issues or Feedback